isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-deal-with-mushrooms-in-your-yard/index.md

 Mushrooms are the reproductive structures of fungi, and their appearance is a sign that an extensive network of fungal threads (mycelium) exists beneath your lawn.
 They thrive in specific conditions, indicating an abundance of decaying organic matter.

-Common reasons for [mushroom](https://pestpolicy.com/can-bearded-dragons-eat-mushrooms/) growth include:
+Common reasons for [mushroom](https://pestpolicy.com/can-bearded-dragons-eat-mushrooms/)growth include:

 1. **Abundant Organic Matter: ** This is the primary reason.
 Fungi are decomposers, feeding on dead and decaying organic material.
 This can include: * **Buried wood: ** Old tree stumps, roots, construction debris (lumber scraps) buried beneath the lawn. * **Thatch: ** A thick layer of decomposing grass clippings and organic debris above the soil surface.